 The Industry's Highest-Standard for Encryption

 FIPS 140-2 validated AES encryption modules are the United States government's standard for securing non-classified information.
-Mobility encrypts all data transmitted between the Mobility client and server with FIPS 140-2 validated AES encryption, in 128-bit, 192-bit, or 256-bit strengths.
+Mobility Premium Edition encrypts data transmitted between the Mobility client and server with FIPS 140-2 validated AES encryption libraries, has the option to force users to use only validated encryption libraries in order to connect, and logs the use of those libraries for audit compliance purposes.
+Mobility Commercial Edition encrypts data transmitted using industry-standard, enterprise grade AES encryption.
 Mobility provides the security advantages of an IPSec VPN without its configuration, client provisioning, and management burdens.

 NSA Suite B Encryption

-In addition to FIPS 140-2, Mobility supports NSA Suite B cryptography.
+In addition to FIPS 140-2, Mobility Premium Edition can mandate the use of NSA Suite B cryptographic algorithms.
 Suite B is required by the US government for all networks handling information classified as secret, and the use of Suite B algorithms is a best practice for other industries.
-By employing Suite B cryptographic algorithms by default, NetMotion allows customer to be confident in the security of their mobile data.

 Certified Under the Highest International Standards